ibm-cloud-docs/Cloudant/offerings/learning-center.md

 The key to great partitioned query performance is the choice of partition key:

 It needs to be a value that repeats within your data set.
 For example, several items exist in the `book` partition.
 There needs to be many partitions.
-If you only have a small number of categories, then category is a bad choice of partition key.
-It needs to be something that has many values for example, `deviceId` in an IoT application or `orderId` in an e-commerce system.
+If you have only a few categories, then category is a bad choice of partition key.
+It needs to be something that has many values, for example, `deviceId` in an IoT application or `orderId` in an e-commerce system.
 It needs to match the queries that your application is making.
 If the most common use-case is searching within a product category, then partitioning by category might be a good fit.
 Avoid hot partitions - traffic must be evenly spread across your partitions.
-If your choice of partition key is likely to lead to a large increase in traffic hitting a few partitions, then this scenario makes for a poor choice of partition key.
+If your choice of partition key is likely to lead to a large increase in traffic that hits a few partitions, then this scenario makes for a poor choice of partition key.

 To summarize, partitioned databases are created with the `partitioned=true` flag, and documents have a two-part ID where the partition key and document key are joined by a colon character.